mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

 Use the `-f` option to write the weight vector to a file named after its argument.
 For testing purposes or to resume training, one can load a weight vector using  the `-i` option.

 `--readable_model` is identical to `-f`, except that the model is output in a human readable format.

+'--invert_hash' is similar to '--readable_model', but the model is output in a more human readable format with feature names followed by weights, instead of hash indexes and weights.
+Note that if -c is on, it is suggested to use -k as well (especially when the cached data file already exists), because the cached data files do not contain feature names.

 `--save_per_pass` saves the model after every pass over the data.
 This is useful for early stopping.